Provably-Correct Safety Protocol for Cooperative Platooning: PRELIMINARIES

-We assume a planning frequency of at least $\frac{1}{\tplanning}$ and that each vehicle knows its dynamics formalized in~\eqref{eq:model}.
-In addition to measuring its own state variables, each vehicle obtains the relative position and velocity of each preceding vehicle $j$ by the perception module, which has a sensor range of at least $\sensorrange$.
-To account for measurement uncertainties, we assume that a measurement results in an interval $[\tildebelow{\square},\widetilde{\square}]$ enclosing the actual value of variable $\square$.
-How such intervals can be obtained is explained in~\cite{althoff_provably-correct_2021}.
-Measurement intervals also need to be provided to each vehicle for $\alpha(s)$, $\rho$, and $\vwind$.
+In addition to measuring its state variables, each vehicle in the platoon obtains the relative position and velocity of each preceding vehicle within a sensor range of at least $\sensorrange$.
+To account for measurement uncertainties, we assume that a measurement results in an interval $[\underline{\square},\overline{\square}]$ enclosing the actual value of variable $\square$~\cite{althoff_provably-correct_2021}.
+Measurement intervals are also provided to each platoon vehicle for $\alpha(s)$, $\rho$, and $\vwind$.